-- 159. In making a decision whether or not to issue a licence, the Regulator must have regard to the suitability of the applicant to hold a licence.
-Under Section 58 of the Act, matters that the Regulator must take into account include: - any relevant convictions of the applicant - any revocation or suspension of a relevant licence or permit held by the applicant under a law of the Commonwealth, a State or a foreign country and - the capacity of the applicant to meet the conditions of the licence. - 160.
-If a licence were issued, the conditions would include a requirement for CSIRO to inform the Regulator of any information that would affect their suitability. - 161.
-In addition, any applicant organisation must have access to an Institutional Biosafety Committee (IBC) and be an accredited organisation under the Act.
+160. In making a decision whether or not to issue a licence, the Regulator must have regard to the suitability of the applicant to hold a licence.
+Under Section 58 of the Act, matters that the Regulator must take into account include:

+- any relevant convictions of the applicant - any revocation or suspension of a relevant licence or permit held by the applicant under a law of the Commonwealth, a State or a foreign country and - the capacity of the applicant to meet the conditions of the licence.

+161. The licence conditions include a requirement for the licence holder to inform the Regulator of any information that would affect their suitability.

+162. In addition, the licence holder must have access to an Institutional Biosafety Committee (IBC) and be an accredited organisation under the Act.